Internationale Fachkräfte installieren Solarmodule

 • Relocation expenses: financial support related to you moving abroad, following a successful referral and before taking up employment.

-• Recognition expenses: incurring costs within the scope of the recognition process of your professional qualifications (e.g. translation costs) can be covered.
+• Recognition expenses: incurring costs within the scope of the recognition process of your qualifications (e.g. translation costs) can be covered.

 • Language course in country of origin: under certain circumstances, you can receive financial support for a preparatory German course held in your country of origin.